EtherNet/IP to BACnet/IP PLC Alarm Integration Case Study

 • The customer confirmed smooth BACnet/IP operation after final validation on both the PLC and BMS sides.

-The final customer confirmation was clear and public-safe:
+The final customer confirmation was clear:

 “I was able to get everything talking on the Metasys side and I believe Bishop was able to get the PLC side working.
 The information seems to be coming through smoothly at this point.”